 We have often seen the Princess enjoying the company of her dogs, but her feline associations have hitherto been unrecognized.
 Princess Caroline has been the proud mother of a French Bulldog named Romeo, who was her kids’ as well as her own companion for the past decade at least, and other dogs, including a yellow Labrador and a German Shepard.
 Her “grand-dogs” include Pierre’s Lupo Italiano named Uma, Andrea’s Boston Terrier named Daphne, and Charlotte’s Belgian Shepard, name unknown.Filed under German Royals, Monaco Royals

-Tagged Animals, Hanover, Patronage, Pets, Princess Caroline.
+Tagged Animals, House of Hanover, Patronage, Pets, Princess Caroline of Hanover.